Skip to main content Skip to navigation

 Your spoken and written English must be of an adequate standard for postgraduate study.
 If English is not your native language, you will need a minimum score of 6.5 under the International English Language Testing System (IELTS).

-Find out more about English language requirements at Warwick.
+Find out more about English requirements at Warwick.

 Documentation

-You will need to provide an appropriate reference in support of your application.
-The reference must be received directly from the referee from a business email address that can be verified.
+You will need to provide two appropriate references in support of your application.
+The references must be received directly from the referee from a business email address that can be verified.

 It can take a while for a referee to complete and submit a reference on your behalf, so the sooner you get in touch with your referee, the better – you might want to send your referee a description of the course and what you’d like to get out of it to make it easier.
 You can learn more about what a reference should include here.